HOME

 • Swap

-Exit without comparison.
+Exit the dialog without comparison.

 If the Show sessions option is disabled, the unnamed default session will be used.